tsaie79/virtual-kubelet-cmd/README.md

 ```bash
 kubectl apply -f metrics-server/components.yaml
 ```
+**Note:** The flag `--kubelet-use-node-status-port` is added to the `metrics-server` container in the `metrics-server` deployment to allow the Metrics Server to communicate with the Virtual Kubelet nodes.

-# Key scripts
+# Essential Scripts
-The main control of the vk is in the following files:
+The primary control mechanisms for the Virtual Kubelet (VK) are contained within the following files:
 - `internal/provider/mock/mock.go`
 - `internal/provider/mock/command.go`
 - `internal/provider/mock/volume.go`